-The most common way Adaptive Battery saves minutes to hours of battery life is by restricting how apps run in the background.
-As mentioned earlier, some apps can consume a lot of power without you knowing it.
-When Adaptive Battery is turned on and an app is running too heavily, you will get a notification with the option to put it to sleep.
+The most common way Adaptive Battery saves minutes or even hours of battery life is by restricting how apps run in the background.
+When Adaptive Battery is turned on and an app has an outsized footprint, you’ll get a notification with the option to put it to sleep.

-Over time, Adaptive Battery will learn which apps take up the most background usage and limit some of their functions.
-This doesn’t really affect your phone performance, but it means the battery won’t drain drastically when your phone is idle.
+Over time, Adaptive Battery learns which apps are the worst offenders and limits some of their functions.
+This doesn’t really affect your phone’s performance, but it does mean your battery won’t drain drastically when your phone is idle.

 Learning your habits

-Another way Adaptive Battery lives up to its name is by learning the patterns of how you use your phone.
-After having Adaptive Battery enabled for some time, your phone will keep track of what apps you use the most, how long you use them, and how quickly your battery drains when not optimized.
+Another way Adaptive Battery lives up to its name is by learning usage patterns.
+It keeps track of which apps you use the most, how long you use them, and how quickly your battery drains when not optimized.

-Eventually, your Android phone will utilize this data to fine-tune how it expends a full battery so that it can last throughout your daily usage.
-A crucial piece of information in this equation is learning your charging habits.
-Once the time is regular enough, Android will start stretching your battery life to when it anticipates you will plug in your phone to charge.
+Eventually, your phone will utilize this data to fine-tune how it expends a full battery.
+A crucial piece of information in this regard is your charging habits.
+Once charging time is consistent enough, Android will start stretching battery life out to match when it anticipates you’ll plug in.

-One of the subtler ways Adaptive Battery improves battery life is by slightly reducing performance.
-Chips take a lot of power, and your battery can last much longer if that power is reduced to match your current needs.
+One of the subtler ways Adaptive Battery improves battery life is by slightly throttling performance.
+Processors require a lot of power relative to other components, and your battery can last much longer if a CPU or GPU is only running as fast as it needs to.

 How to turn on Android Adaptive Battery

-Navigate to the settings by swiping down from the top screen and tapping the Settings cog.
+Navigate to settings by swiping down from the top of the screen and tapping the Settings icon.
 Then tap Battery.
-Select Adaptive Preferences, and lastly, hit the toggle on Adaptive Battery.
+Select Adaptive Preferences, and lastly, toggle on Adaptive Battery.

-Navigate to the settings by swiping down on the screen and tapping the Settings cog.
+Navigate to settings by swiping down from the top of the screen and tapping the Settings icon.
 Select Battery and device care.
-You can optimize your battery usage here.
 Tap the Battery readout near the top, then scroll down to select More battery settings.
 There, you’ll find the Adaptive battery toggle.

-As mentioned, you can adjust the Processing speed under the Adaptive battery option.
-There are three different speeds: Optimized, High, and Maximum.
+As mentioned, you can adjust Processing speed under the Adaptive battery option.
+There are three different tiers: Optimized, High, and Maximum.
 Select the option that best suits your usage.

 How to manage battery usage for individual apps

-Adaptive Battery will treat all apps the same, but you can manually give certain apps exceptions or stricter limitations.
-Navigate to your Settings and select Apps.
-From there, select the app you want to manage, scroll down to choose Battery, and select the desired battery usage for that app.
+Adaptive Battery treats all apps the same, but you can manually assign certain apps exceptions or stricter limitations.
+Navigate to Settings and select Apps.
+From there, select the app you want to manage, scroll down to choose Battery, and choose the desired battery usage for that app.

 Fast charging won’t damage your battery.
-However, if you leave your phone plugged in for an extended time, you might consider turning on Protect battery in More battery settings.
-This will limit the maximum charge to 85% to help extend the lifespan of your battery.
+That said, if you leave your phone plugged in for an extended time, you might consider turning on Protect battery in More battery settings.
+This limits maximum charge to 80-85% to help extend the longevity of your battery.

-No, the adaptive battery feature does not slow charging.
-Its purpose is to manage how apps use the battery, not how the battery charges.
-However, some phones have an adaptive (or smart) charging feature, separate from the adaptive battery, that can slow charging to prevent battery aging.
+No, the Adaptive Battery feature doesn’t slow charging.
+Its purpose is to manage apps, not charging.
+Some phones do have an adaptive (or smart) charging feature, separate from Adaptive Battery, which can slow charging to prevent battery aging.